Characteristics of an Early-Round Bust

 Lamar Miller was the only RB in 2016 to bear the bust moniker.
-As the fourth RB off the board at 1.10, Miller ended the season as the RB19 in total half-PPR points, averaging just 12.5 per contest.
+As the fourth RB off the board at 1.10, Miller ended the season as the RB18 in half-PPR points per game.
 Once again, a rough offensive line that allowed the 22nd-most sacks came into play.
 Having Brock Osweiler under center didn’t exactly help either.
 Surprisingly, Miller’s 21.4 touches per game were among the most in the league in 2016, yet he couldn’t get it done with a mediocre 4.0 rushing yards per attempt.
 Like the others, his targets were on the low end, ranking a disappointing 34th among backs that season.

 In 2017, we saw two RBs not meet the expectations of their elevated ADPs.
 Jay Ajayi was drafted at the start of the second round, with an ADP of 2.02.
 He played for two different teams, after being traded from the Dolphins to the Eagles midway through the season.
 In Miami, Ajayi averaged 19.7 attempts per game only to be reduced to 10 per contest in Philadelphia.
 Offensive line was not an issue for either team.
 It appears that a lack of targets could have been his downfall.
 With only 34 total targets on the season, Ajayi ranked 46th at his position, as he was thrown to nearly 80 times fewer than the RB target leaders.
 In turn, he tumbled 29 spots in positional ADP and put up more than 100 half-PPR points fewer than projected at the start of 2017.